Chrissantema93/School-Gamesshop/README.md

 In this project I have learned how to create a web application in ASP.NET Core MVC.

-this project was made with 2 people.
+this project was made by 2 people.